 Mounting or Setting

 You can also identify antique jewelry by examining the mounting and setting, as there are numerous indications on the stone that’ll help you approximate the age.
-Use a gemstones loupe to enlarge the jewelry piece and examine it carefully while keeping in mind these important things:
+Use a gemstone loupe to enlarge the jewelry piece and examine it carefully while keeping in mind these important things:

 - Birthday dates and anniversaries are inscribed in the shank